hbnu-kilab/ScholarBenchmark/README.md

 | True_false      | accuracy  |

 ### Run evaluation
-the model answers are ready, specify the directory where you want to store the correct answer file and the results of the directory with the original answers and run it as follows
+The model answers are ready, specify the directory where you want to store the correct answer file and the results of the directory with the original answers and run it as follows

     # Summarization, Short_answer, Multiple_choice, Multiple_select, True_false
     python scripts/eval_all/evaluate_all.py \